j2store/userguide/troubleshooting_issues.md

 Open the order
 On the left side of order history page, check the checkbox **Reset download access expiry date** and save.
 ![](./assets/images/download_expiry.gif)

+<a name="terms-conditions"></a>
+## [HOW TO]Solve terms and conditions popup box freeze

+Sometimes, the terms and conditions pop up modal box gets freezed and it does not allow you to do anything with that.

+This issue is due to choosing of wrong layout for checkout pages.
+Following the solutions given below

+**Solution**

+Go to J2Store > Configuration > Basic settings tab
+Choose Bootstrap 3.x to Cart and checkout pages should use CSS classes Save.

+If it is already set to bootstrap 3.x, change to bootstrap 2.x and check.